This post may contain affiliate links. Please read my disclosure policy.

-Classic Hummus Recipe – A traditional hummus recipe ready in minutes!
+This Classic Hummus Recipe is a delicious and traditional hummus and is ready in minutes!
 Perfect to serve as a snack, appetizer, or spread for sandwiches and wraps!

-Friends!
-If you love hummus, then please, please, please, make this hummus recipe soon!
-It is a classic without lots of crazy ingredients or additions that just take away from the original, scrumptiousness of hummus.
-And can I tell you a secret?
-I think it tastes so much better than store-bought that I haven’t bought hummus in years! 🙂
+Friends, if you love hummus, then please, please make this hummus recipe soon!
+It is a classic without lots of crazy ingredients or additions that take away from the original, scrumptiousness of hummus.
+I think this homemade hummus tastes so much better than store-bought that I haven’t bought it in years! 🙂

 I love that it comes together in a snap for a wonderful appetizer or snack or even to use throughout the week as a spread for sandwiches or wraps or to use in salads.
 I find myself turning to it time and again.